01 of 07

 Spider tree mites are among the most commonly found pests in gardens.
 Hundreds of different species are categorized as spider mites, which are members of the Tetranychidae family.
 These critters can damage plants by sucking on the tissues, mainly in the leaves.
 The mites often cluster on the undersides of leaves.

 Spider tree mites are eight-legged arachnids that belong to the same class as spiders and are closely related to ticks.
 Like spiders, they will produce webbing on the plant.
 Spider mites... come in a wide variety of colors, including red, yellow, green, and brown.
 Some even change colors throughout the year, while others are translucent.Continue to 2 of 7 below.

 Signs of a Spider Mite Infestation

 Spider tree mites leave visible signs of damage to trees.
-If your leaves develop yellow, orange, brown or gray spots, an infestation may be at work.
-Other signs of infestation include the following:
+If your leaves develop yellow, orange, brown, or gray spots, an infestation may be at work.
+Other signs of infestation include:

 Continue to 3 of 7 below.

 - Webbing covering the plant